The physics of superconductor-ferromagnet hybrid structures

 The review also highlights the ability to tune the effective exchange energy $H_{\text{eff}}$ in multilayered pseudo-spin valves (e.g., Co/Nb superlattices), where neutron reflectometry shows magnetic switching at low fields.
 These engineered materials allow precise control of the superconducting state through magnetic configuration.

 Experimental studies on Nb/CuNi bilayers and trilayers demonstrate nonmonotonic and even reentrant $T_c(d_F)$ behavior.
 These effects are attributed to interference of the superconducting wavefunction inside the ferromagnet and are described using the Usadel equations.
-Multiple $0$–$\pi$ transitions and FFLO-like modulated states are supported by both theory and experiment.
-In addition, the review discusses the observed positive curvature of the upper critical field $H_{c2}(T)$, which increases with $d_F$, further evidencing nontrivial superconducting behavior in SF hybrids.
+Multiple $0$-$\pi$ transitions and FFLO-like modulated states are supported by both theory and experiment.

 Overall, SF structures provide a highly tunable platform for advancing superconducting devices, including cryogenic memory, $\pi$-junctions, $\varphi$-batteries, and logic elements.
 The reviewed works combine theoretical modeling with experimental confirmation, laying the groundwork for practical SF-based quantum electronics.